Alino001/alino001/README.md

-<p align="center"> Of course its under construction, so i suggest you to wait until this Readme is done :)</p>
+<p align="center">I'll do my readme, when I have time.
+Until then, this text is here. </p>